Rabbit stew: Varieties

 Conejo en salmorejo is a very common rabbit stew dish in the Canary Islands prepared using marinated rabbit.
-Ingredients used in the marinade include wine, olive oil, cumin, garlic and various herbs, and it as an aromatic dish.
+Ingredients used in the marinade include wine, olive oil, cumin, garlic and various herbs, and it is an aromatic dish.
 It is sometimes served accompanied with Canarian wrinkly potatoes.

 Coniglio all'ischitana is a traditional rabbit stew dish on the island of Ischia, which located off of the coast of Naples, Italy.
 Ingredients in Coniglio all'ischitana include rabbit, tomato, white wine, garlic, chili pepper and herbs such as rosemary, thyme, marjoram and basil.

 Fenkata is a traditional Maltese communal meal and feast prepared using rabbit in various dishes, and may include stuffat tal-fenek, a rabbit stew, served atop spaghetti.

 Hasenpfeffer is a traditional stew in German cuisine prepared using hare or rabbit as a primary ingredient.
 Some preparation variations exist, but the blood of the hare or rabbit is traditionally used, which serves to thicken the stew.
 It is typically a very flavorful and delicious stew.

 Jugged hare and jugged rabbit are dishes that involves stewing an entire hare or rabbit that has been cut at the joints in a process called jugging.
 The blood of the hare or rabbit is traditionally included in jugged hare, which serves to thicken and enrich the dish.
 Additional ingredients in both dishes include typical stew ingredients such as vegetables and spices.
 Wine, such as Port, and juniper berries are used in jugged hare.
 Jugged hare is a traditional dish in Great Britain and France, and used to be a staple food in Great Britain.
 Jugged hare is included in early editions of the book The Art of Cookery made Plain and Easy.
 The book was first published in 1747.

 Romani people cook rabbit stew.
 Rabbit stew is popular in Romani cuisine.
 Romani people cook rabbit stew with innards, bacon and onions.